We remember those we have lost to Alzheimer's disease and the legacy they leave behind.View the Tribute Page

-Up to six projects will be awarded $1 million each, and after two years, the experimental approach that shows the most promise will be considered for an additional $4 million investment.
-Learn more.
+Projects will be awarded $1 million each, and after two years, the experimental approach that shows the most promise will be considered for an additional $4 million investment.

 A first-of-its kind competition, the Part the Cloud Neurodegeneration Challenge was created to deepen our understanding of neurodegeneration and accelerate therapeutics to be used in early clinical trials.
 Scientists throughout the globe were invited to submit proposals that could translate into human trials of treatments targeting neuroinflammation with the goal of improving cognition in individuals with neurodegenerative diseases.